kmpeng/Personal-Photo-Gallery/README.md

 - Deleting items from a gallery
 - Home button that brings you to a welcome page that explains how the application works All of these features (with visual examples) are described on the home page
+### Features In Progress
+- Authentication with Google